Tampa Flats Fishing

 • Do we still fish on rainy days?

 Mandated by the United States Coast Guard I’m only allowed to have six paying customers on board and I have no control over this six paying passenger law.
 However, I do have control over the number of passengers I can fish effectively.
-Unlike the large offshore party boats where everyone is fishing straight down we are casting toward certain areas where the fish have congregated.
-Even though my vessel can carry six anglers this type of inshore fishing would not allow everyone to successfully catch fish.
+Unlike the large offshore party boats where everyone is fishing straight down; we are casting toward certain areas where the fish have congregated.
+Even though my vessel can carry six anglers this type of inshore fishing would not allow everyone to successfully catch fish So if you have more than four people… I do offer multi-boat charters for larger groups.
+I would be glad to set up two or more boats utilizing my other professional captains with boats comparable to mine, to take your group fishing.

 • What are the chances of a successful charter?

 Extremely high, although I cannot guarantee the fish will bite, after thousands of trips I’ve been fortunate enough to catch fish on every charter.
-With extensive knowledge about the waters we’ll fishing; it’s my goal to make your trip the best fishing outing you’ve ever experienced.
+With extensive knowledge about the waters, we’ll fishing; it’s my goal to make your trip the best fishing outing you’ve ever experienced.
 Depending on the weather, wind and tidal conditions I will discuss with you the best options for a productive trip outlining which species of fish we should target.

 • What type of fishing can I expect?

 I specialize in quality inshore light tackle fishing matching the equipment to the species of fish targeted.
-Although light tackle does not necessarily mean we only catch small fish it’s not uncommon to catch much larger trophy size.
-I will recommend what types of fishing is most will be most productive but do everything possible to tailor it to your desires.
+Although light tackle does not necessarily mean we only catch small fish it’s not uncommon to catch a much larger trophy size.
+I will recommend what types of fishing will be most productive but do everything possible to tailor it to your desires.

 • I want to catch Big Fish… Can you help me?